What Are GallBladder Stones?

 - No medical therapy is available for gallstones as such which can cure the disease.
 Injectable or oral antibiotics and supportive medications are available for treating the infection and overcoming the acute attack.

-Surgery to remove the gallbladder (cholecystectomy) is the only way to cure gallstones.
+Gallbladder specialists perform surgery to remove the gallbladder (cholecystectomy) which is the only way to cure gallstones.
 This can be done by conventional (open) method or a well-established endoscopic (laparoscopic) method which is now the 'Gold Standard'.
 The surgery is called "Laparoscopic Cholecystectomy" (Lap.
 Chole).
 The surgeon makes few tiny punctures in the abdomen and inserts surgical instruments and a miniature telescope with amounted video camera into the abdomen.
 The camera sends a magnified image from inside the body to a video monitor, giving the surgeon a close-up view of the organs and tissues.
 While watching the monitor, the surgeon uses the instruments to carefully separate the gallbladder from the liver, ducts and vessels.
 The gallbladder is then removed through one of the small incisions.
 Recovery usually occurs within few hours in most of the cases in the hospital, followed by few days of rest at home.
 As there is no damage to the muscle (muscles are not cut) during laparoscopic surgery, patients have less pain and negligible wound complications.

 If the surgeon finds any difficulty in the laparoscopic procedure, the operating team may decide to switch over to open surgery.
 It is called open surgery because the surgeon has to make a 5 to 8 inch incision in the abdomen to remove the gallbladder.
 Open surgery has faded into the background with the laparoscopic technique providing significant advantages and ease for the patient.